ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 5.5 Build Armbian Docker image

-The method for creating the [Docker](https://hub.docker.com/u/ophub) image of the Armbian system can refer to the [armbian_docker](../compile-kernel/tools/script/docker) build script.
+To create a [Docker](https://hub.docker.com/u/ophub) image of the Armbian system, refer to the [armbian_docker](../compile-kernel/tools/script/docker) build script.

 ## 6. Saving the System

-The system save setting is also controlled in the [.github/workflows/build-armbian-arm64-server-image.yml](../.github/workflows/build-armbian-arm64-server-image.yml) file.
-We upload the compiled system to the Releases provided by the official GitHub via script automatically.
+System storage is also configured in the [.github/workflows/build-armbian-arm64-server-image.yml](../.github/workflows/build-armbian-arm64-server-image.yml) file.
+The compiled system is automatically uploaded to GitHub Releases via script.

 ```yaml
 - name: Upload Armbian image to Release